 We have three choices amid affliction.

-When our feelings and circumstances generate doubts, trusting him requires us to exercise faith.
+When our feelings and circumstances raise doubts about God, trusting him requires us to exercise faith.

 We infer God’s existence from the intricate beauty and sophisticated functionality of the cosmos and all living things.
 We see evidence of his previous faithfulness in our lives, the lives of those around us, and Biblical history.

-This knowledge gives us the confidence to believe he will help us through our present distress.
+This knowledge gives us the confidence to trust that he will help us through our present distress.